Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 - ``data_dir/data/wpsdata/dem.geojson``

 .. note::
+    - if you have the message :literal:`Error opening database`, please refer to the note in Step 1.
     - The process is supposed to be quick (<5 sec.).
 In case of out of time, try to restart the Geoserver (see Step 2).
     - Orange blocks are mandatory
     - Beige blocks are optional